 With sales to drive forward, products to launch, and clients to satisfy, it’s easy to forget that the most valuable investment of your organization’s time and resources isn’t in your products, investors, or even your customers—it’s actually in your employees.

-In this article, we’ll go over why the effort you put into employee retention is truly worth it, plus give you four simple ways you can get started right away.
+In this article, we’ll go over what employee retention is and why the effort you put into employee retention is truly worth it.
+We'll also give you four simple ways you can get started right away.

 Why does employee retention matter?